Janelia Fluor® Dyes

 - Substituted fluorophores behave much like the parent scaffold (solubility, charge, size, etc.); existing protocols require few or no modifications (‘drop-in’ replacement)

-- Modification is stable and compatible with downstream synthetic steps, such as addition of specific attachment chemistries
+- Modification is stable and compatible with downstream synthetic steps, such as the addition of specific attachment chemistries.

-- General azetidine-substitution strategy can be applied across multiple fluorophore scaffolds
+- Chemists can apply a general azetidine-substitution strategy across multiple fluorophore scaffolds.

 - Single-molecule imaging experiments, including super-resolution microscopy techniques like dSTORM